AmiliaApp/innovation-day/README.md

 In a browser, simply type `localhost:8080` and you should see that app.

 # Understanding the codebase

-The project is written without any library for the back-end and the front-end.
+The project is written with vanila PHP and Javascript; without any library for the back-end and the front-end.
 No AJAX is used either.
 Forms are used to send information to the browser using a simple `GET` passing parameters as query strings.

 Routes load the PHP file in question.
 The main default route is `index.php`.
 Let's look at the content of that file to understand what's going on.
 ```